replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 ## values

 The `values` key allows for values to be changed in the chart.
 It also can create a mapping between the Replicated admin console configuration screen and the values.
-For more information about the configuration screen, see [Customizing the configuration screen](../vendor/admin-console-customize-config-screen).

 This makes it possible to use the configuration screen in the admin console to control the Helm `values.yaml` file.

+For more information about the configuration screen, see [About the Configuration Screen](../vendor/config-screen-about).

-The keys below `values` should map exactly to the keys in your `values.yaml`.
+The keys below `values` must map exactly to the keys in your `values.yaml`.
-Only include the keys that you wish to change.
+Only include keys below `values` that you want to change.
 These are merged with the `values.yaml` in the chart archive.

-To exclude a value that's set in the `values.yaml`, set it equal to the string `"null"` (with quotes), in this section.
+To exclude a value that is set in the Helm chart `values.yaml`, set it equal to the string `"null"` (with quotes) in the `values` section of the HelmChart custom resource.

-For more options, see [Helm pull request](https://github.com/helm/helm/pull/2648).
+For more options, see the [Allow deletion of a previous values file key](https://github.com/helm/helm/pull/2648) pull request in the Helm repository in GitHub.

 ## exclude